-As a cooperative, we distribute patronage annually to member retailers based on their qualified merchandise purchases from us.
-Under our current plan, which can be modified by our Board of Directors, 40 percent of the total annual patronage distribution to each retailer is paid in cash.
+As a cooperative, we distribute patronage annually to Retailers based on their qualified merchandise purchases from us.
+Under our current plan, which can be modified by our Board of Directors, 40 percent of the total annual patronage distribution to each Retailer is paid in cash.
 The remainder is paid in shares of Class C Stock and in Patronage Refund Certificates.
-The cash portion of any patronage distribution payable to a past due or terminated retailer is generally applied against that retailer's indebtedness or other obligations to us, if any, unless the retailer makes a written request to receive 20 percent of the patronage distribution in cash.
+The cash portion of any patronage distribution payable to a past due or terminated Retailer is generally applied against that Retailer's indebtedness or other obligations to us, if any, unless the Retailer makes a written request to receive 20 percent of the patronage distribution in cash.
 (See "Membership Information - Patronage Distributions.")